Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 As the result of `dec` is assigned to `A`, the return type of `dec` must be a subtype of `A`.
 Otherwise, such declaration is a compile-time error.

-A prefix decrement expression has the same type as the return type of the corresponding `dec` overload variant.
+A prefix decrement expression has the same type as its operand expression (for our examples, the type of `A`).

 #### Unary minus expressions